Frequently Asked Questions (FAQ’s)

 How do I enter the competition?

 Get your free entry pack then send it back with your project.
 You need to include the entry form (which is included in your entry pack), when you send us your project.

-You can register your interest on this site to request your entry pack, or email us at firstname.lastname@example.org and tell us your name and postal address to send your entry pack to.
+Entry packs will be available at the start of August 2017.
+Email us at email@example.com and tell us your name and postal address and we will make sure you get your entry pack once they are released.
 It even includes postage so you can send your project back to us for free.